 [pron.
 SŌ-duhn]

 Michael Tippett: The Biography was hailed by Philip Pullman as a "delight to read"; by the Spectator as "an exceptional piece of work"; and by Gramophone as "nothing short of miraculous".
-Book of the Year in the Spectator, Times Literary Supplement and Observer, it was read (by the author) for BBC Radio 4's Book of the Week, with Sir Derek Jacobi as Tippett.
-The book won both a Somerset Maugham Award and the Royal Philharmonic Society Prize for Storytelling; it was shortlisted for the Elizabeth Longford Prize for Historical Biography and longlisted for the HWA Non-Fiction Crown.
+Book of the Year in the Spectator, Times Literary Supplement and Observer, the book won the Somerset Maugham Award and the Royal Philharmonic Society Prize for Storytelling; it was shortlisted for the Elizabeth Longford Prize for Historical Biography and longlisted for the HWA Non-Fiction Crown.

 Masquerade, the first biography of Noël Coward in nearly thirty years, was published in 2023 to widespread praise.
 "This is the biography" wrote the Telegraph in its five-star review, "truthful, sympathetic and thorough, that Coward deserves."
 The Financial Times hailed a "captivating biography by an emerging literary star".
 Oliver was co-creator of A Marvellous Party, a charity gala celebrating Coward staged in the West End in November 2024, and starring Dame Judi Dench, Sir Ian McKellen, Sir Derek Jacobi and Dame Patricia Routledge.